-Coverage begins January 1, no matter what day you purchase during open enrollment.
-Students must have at least one spring credit hour to qualify to purchase.
+Coverage begins May 1, no matter what day you purchase during open enrollment.
+Students must have at least one summer credit hour to qualify to purchase.

 If you lose health insurance from a different source in the middle of a semester, contact the Sindecuse Health Center Student Insurance Office to see if you qualify for a mid-semester enrollment in the WMU student insurance program.

 Graduate and teaching assistants

 Enrollment using your Graduate Assistant / Teaching Assistant benefit is only done at the beginning of the fall and spring semesters.
 Fall 2014 enrollment will be available in August 2014.
 Please check back then for instructions.